isomerpages/moe-yishunpri/_ccas/Visual and Performing Arts/MALAY DANCE.md

 third_nav_title: Visual and Performing Arts
 ---
 ##### **Synopsis**
-The Malay Dance CCA aims to develop the pupils' appreciation and passion for the traditional Malay dance.
-Pupils are exposed to the rich assortment of Malay music, cultivating their love and interest in the Malay culture and heritage.
-The pupils would learn the fundamental dance movements of different genres and develop poise, flexibility and coordination skills.
-The dance gives opportunities for pupils to develop their leadership qualities when communicating and collaborating as a group.
-Through performances at various platforms, pupils would gain self-confidence and develop their self-discipline.
+The Malay Dance CCA aims to develop students’ appreciation and passion for the traditional Malay dance.
+Through the exposure of various Malay music and different dance genres, students will be able to cultivate their love and interest for the Malay culture and heritage.
+Students also develop poise, flexibility and coordination skills by learning the fundamental dance movements.

+Our dancers are given opportunities to perform at various platforms such as school events and competitions.

 ##### **Teachers-in-Charge**
 * Mdm Nurhayati (I/C) (nurhayati_nasir@schools.gov.sg)